Digoxin

 • Monitor ECG/rhythm trends for bradycardia, conduction delay, or new dysrhythmias.

-• Assess for toxicity cues: nausea, vomiting, poor feeding, bradycardia, rhythm instability, and perfusion decline.
+• Assess for toxicity cues: nausea, vomiting, visual changes (for example halos), poor feeding, bradycardia, rhythm instability, and perfusion decline.

 • Monitor potassium and magnesium trends closely; depletion lowers toxicity threshold.